siduction/siduction-btrfs/Info.md

   *snapper* triggers apt and creates a pre- and post-snapshot (default).
 Then *grub-btrfs* updates the "siduction snapshots" submenu.
 + *apt upgrade/install/remove* with kernel
   For apt actions involving kernels, apt runs an `update-grub`, *snapper* takes a pre- and post-snapshot, and *grub-btrfs* updates the "siduction snapshots" submenu.

+## systemd and scripts

+The archive *files-siduction-btrfs.tar.gz* contains a set of systemd units and the script *test-btrfs-default.sh*.
+The systemd units check after a shnapshot or rollback if the file *grub.cfg* has to be rebuilt and then activate the script.
+The script *install.sh* simplifies the installation for the user.

+Download the archive, unpack it at an arbitrary place, change into the folder *files-siduction-btrfs/* and call **`install.sh`** with **root** privileges.

+Afterwards the functions described above are available.

 ---------

 # DE